sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-06.md

 1. Select "Pie" from the Chart Types on the right
 2. Add a filter on the "/Supercar-Trader/sell.do" Business Transactions
 3. Add “CarModel_MIDC" in the X-Axis
-4. Add “CarPrice_MIDC" in the Y-Axis
+4. Add “CarPrice_MIDC" in the Y-Axis, notice that SUM is the Aggregation used to capture the total Price per Model
 5. Click on Save
 ![PieChartWidget](assets/images/06-pie-chart-widget-06.png)